In which the rule outlives the reason.

 By the time the prompt reaches version eleven, most of the scenes that produced its instructions have already disappeared.
 The model still behaves correctly because the rules execute every time the system runs, but the reasoning that gave those rules their meaning has begun to dissolve.
 What remains is a system that remembers certain operational lessons more faithfully than the organization itself does, applying them hundreds of times a week without hesitation or explanation.

 I've thought about deleting some of the older rules.
-There are lines in the prompt I no longer fully recognize, instructions that feel right in the way that all caution feels right, without my being able to reconstruct the scene that made them necessary.
+There are lines in the prompt I no longer fully recognize, instructions that feel right in the way that all caution feels right, without my being able to fully reconstruct the scene that made them necessary.
 Now those sentences run without me, in contexts I didn't anticipate, shaping conclusions I won't always see.

 Or it might be a ghost.